Reclaiming Clarity and Calm at Work

 Stress management strategies include techniques to deal with external and internal stressors.
-At work this includes organising what needs to be done in a less stressful way.
-In addition there are techniques to deal with how you cope with stress internally and to ensure your body can deal with stress.
+At work this includes organising tasks in a less stressful way.
+In addition there are techniques to cope with stress internally and to ensure your body can deal with stress.

 Stress in the Environment